aipmhub/chat-plugin-sdk/docs/guides/plugin-type.md

 ## How to Choose

-When developing LobeChat plugins, choosing the correct plugin type is crucial to achieving the expected user experience.
+When developing AiPMChat plugins, choosing the correct plugin type is crucial to achieving the expected user experience.
 Here is a guide to help you choose the most suitable plugin type based on different scenarios and requirements.

 ### Default Plugin